René Seyssaud: Biography

 Suffering from tuberculosis, his doctors advised Seyssaud to move closer to the sea and in 1904 he moved to Saint-Chamas, where his studio overlooked the Étang de Berre.
 He lived there until his death.
 Still, Seyssaud often came back to the foot of the Ventoux and in the mid-1930s, he set up a studio in Aurel.
 His cousins Jean, the twins Paul and Philippe, came there to meet him and, following his example, took up painting and made a name for themselves.

 Seyssaud died in Saint-Chamas on 26 September 1952.
 His features are preserved in the portrait painted by Pierre Ambrogiani and kept by the Musée municipal Paul Lafran in Saint-Chamas.
+A 1950 photograph of him by Norman Parkinson is part of the National Portrait Gallery, London.

 Work

 Seyssaud is best known for his still lifes, his landscapes and the display of peasant life.
 His work was especially inspired by the Provençal landscape.
 In the Provence, the village of Villes-sur-Auzon, a Vaucluse village, and Saint-Chamas, near the Etang de Berre, were his main sources of inspiration.